DataDog/hiring-engineers/answers.md

 ### Monitoring Data

-Now nvaigate in Datadog to 'Monitors > Manage Monitors'.
+Now navigate in **Datadog** to 'Monitors > Manage Monitors'.
 Using the instrucions [here](https://docs.datadoghq.com/monitors/monitor_types/), create a monitor called "My_Metric Monitor" that triggers in these conditions:

 * Warning if average above 500 over last 5 minutes
 * Alert if average above 800 over last 5 minutes